AxonIQ/reference-guide/axon-server/installation/docker-k8s/axon-server-ee.md

 * "`/axonserver/config`"

-  This where you can add configuration files, such as an additional `axonserver.properties` and the license file, although you can also opt to use e.g. Kubernetes or Docker-compose secrets.
+  This is where you can add configuration files, such as an additional `axonserver.properties` and the license file.
+However, you can also opt to use, e.g., Kubernetes or Docker-compose secrets.
 Note that Axon Server EE assumes it can write to the directory configured with "`axoniq.axonserver.enterprise.licenseDirectory`", so you don't have to put the license on all nodes.
 * "`/axonserver/data`"

   This is where the ControlDB, the PID file, and a copy of the application logs are written to.